 - Five-speed manual (standard on four-cylinder models)

 - Four-speed automatic (standard on inline-five-cylinder and V-8, optional on four-cylinder models)

-GM has improved the Canyon's safety credentials by adding standard side curtain airbags.
+GM has improved the Canyon's safety credentials with standard side curtain airbags.
 Stability and traction control are also standard.
 GM's electronic stability system uses electronic brake controls to help the driver maintain control of the vehicle in certain situations.